 1. Adams Sanitation shalt pick up a maximum of four small items by the trash per trash pickup.

 Adams Sanitation is happy to take items that are under 50 pounds with your regular collection.
 We will collect up to four items outside of the cart that we provide.
-Should you regularly put more than four items outside your cart, it may be time for you to upgrade to premium service, and an extra cart!
+Should you regularly put more than four items outside your cart, it may be time for you to upgrade to an extra cart!
 You can do that by clicking here, or calling 850.537.3282.

-2. The four (4) items Adams shalt collect outside of your cart include items similar in dimension to your typical kitchen trash bag.
+2. The four (4) items Adams shalt collect outside of your cart shall include items similar in dimension to your typical kitchen trash bag.

 In order to make sure that we are efficient in our routes and able to provide everyone with a high value service at an fair price, we ask that you ensure that your items by the cart be of an appropriate size and weight.
 Our standard outside-the-cart collection item is a 13 gallon kitchen trashbag.